microsoft/sqlworkshops/sql2019lab/02_Security.md

 <p><b><a name="activitysummary">Activity Summary</a></b></p>

 In this activity you have seen how SQL Server Audit uses the new property **data_sensitivity_information** to track users who list columns associated with data classifications in a SELECT query.
 However, audit does not apply to all "usage" of a column that is marked for classification.

+Proceed to the next module learn about new mission critical **availability** features in SQL Server 2019.

 <p style="border-bottom: 1px solid lightgrey;"></p>